 Pommania P Diddy is a beautiful example of the breed with a perfect head and correct size and coat.
 Photo courtesy of Pommania Pomeranians

-Pommania Little Star is an example of what a Pomeranian puppy that meets the show standards should look like.
+Pomm Pomeranania Little Star is an example of what a Pomeranian puppy that meets the show standards should look like.
 Photo courtesy of Pommania Pomeranians

 Link, Leila and their foster "brother" Dash